On this page

 Resistance to tyranny is obedience to God

-The issue here is tyranny—the unjust use of state power.
+The issue here is tyranny—the unlawful use of state power.
 The state playing God.
 It is not persecution, where the state targets Christians specifically.
 Persecution is certainly a form of tyranny, and it has been happening under lockdown in certain locales—but it is not what we’re discussing here.

 Our concern is simply the state arrogating to itself the right to tell churches that they may not worship in the normal way.
 The proper biblical response to this is, “Haha nope.”